aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/conversion/convert-range-to-json/_index.md

 ---
-title: "Aspose.Cells Cloud Web API - Convert Local Excel Range data to a JSON file - Free Online Tool"
+title: "Aspose.Cells Cloud Web API - Convert Local Excel Range Data to a JSON File - Free Online Tool"
 second_title: "Document"
-ArticleTitle: "How to Convert the Local Spreadsheet data of Range to a JSON file: Step-by-Step Guide"
+ArticleTitle: "How to Convert Local Spreadsheet Range Data to a JSON File: Step-by-Step Guide"
 linktitle: "Convert Range to JSON"
 type: docs
 url: /convert-range-to-json/
-keywords: "Convert range to pdf, JSON conversion, spreadsheet to JSON, Excel API, Aspose.Cells, cloud-based conversion"
+keywords: "convert range to json, Aspose.Cells Cloud, Excel to JSON, spreadsheet range conversion, API, cloud-based conversion"
-description: "Efficiently converts a specified range of a spreadsheet on a local drive to a JSON file format."
+description: "Convert a specific range from a local Excel spreadsheet to JSON using the Aspose.Cells Cloud API."
 weight: 100
 ---

-Export data of range from a local Excel Files to a [JSON](https://docs.fileformat.com/web/json/) file using Cloud API
+Export range data from a local Excel file to a JSON file using the Cloud API.

 ## **Convert Range to JSON API**